Via Ferrata Canyon Tours at Cave of the Winds Mountain Park

 Cave of the Winds Mountain Park is excited to welcome back the Nature and Raptor Center of Pueblo for our BIRDS OF PREY event on Saturday August 19th from 11 a.m. to 2 p.m.
 Mark your calendars to get up close and personal with these big beautiful birds!
 Cost: FREE!

 Cave of the Winds Mountain Park has added three new outdoor activities this summer.
 Geronimo’s Leap, Cliffhanger Climbing Wall and the Stalactykes Adventure Slide are the new activities that have been keeping kids of all ages busy and having a blast, all summer long!
 “We ended up spending more time there than planned we had so much fun.” said one guest who took a cave tour and had some fun outside.
-Tickets are available through the website at https://caveofthewinds.com/ for $25 and the tickets include all of the new additions plus the Bat-A-Pult and the Wind Walker!
+Tickets are available through the website at https://caveofthewinds.com/ and the tickets include all of the new additions plus the Bat-A-Pult and the Wind Walker!

 Laser Light Show – See it this summer!